xzrvr/G15Arch/README.md

 Now each time pacman executes, it launches the `autosnap`script which takes a snapshot from the current system.

-# Install Xfce4 Desktop Environment
+# Install Xfce4 or kde Desktop Environment

 ### Get X.Org and Xfce4